rambombeos/rambombeos/README.md

 ## 🚀 About Me

-- 💻 Fullstack Developer with expertise in Next.js, React, and Django
+- 💻 Full-stack Developer with expertise in Next.js, React, Django, Flask.
-- 🌱 Currently diving deep into Software Architecture
+- 🌱 Currently diving deep into AI Development.
 - 👀 Always interested in new and exciting Software Development projects
 - 🤝 Open to collaborating on innovative projects